 Stay Responsive and Compliant with your Registration Specialist

-On that Note: To ensure the registration services you partner with are of the professional quality your business deserves, be sure to search customer testimonials and reviews from trusted sources.
+On that Note: To ensure the registration services you partner with are of the professional quality your business deserves, be sure to find customer testimonials and reviews from trusted sources.

-Professional federal registration services are available to get you on your way toward a VOSB or SDVOSB certification right away, and the U.S. Government is contracting out more lucrative work than ever before.
+The U.S. Government is contracting out more lucrative work than ever before.
+Professional federal registration services are available to get you on your way toward a VOSB or SDVOSB certification right away so you can take advantage of this.

-If interested in getting your own qualified organization certified as a type of veteran-owned small business, or want to learn more about the other sides of registering a business to work with the federal government, feel free to look over FAMR’s other resources or reach out by any means you prefer.
+FAMR’s team of dedicated specialists have years of experience navigating the federal marketplace and getting work done quickly and efficiently with the government.
+If you’re interested in getting your own qualified organization certified as a veteran-owned small business, or want to learn more about the other benefits of registering your business to work with the federal government, feel free to look through FAMR’s other resources or reach out to us today.